 Where you keep your caravan

-The best way to save money on caravan insurance is to shop around and compare quotes for the cover you need from a wide range of insurers.
+The best way to save money on caravan insurance is to compare quotes for the cover you need from a wide range of insurers.

 However, other ways you could make your caravan insurance cheaper include:

 Keep your caravan on a CaSSOA registered site: you’ll save money on insurance if you store your caravan at a CaSSOA (Caravan Storage Site Owners’ Association) site.
 Sites are graded gold, silver and bronze, with gold being the most secure and offering the biggest discount on your cover

 Install extra security: many insurers offer a discount if you fit a Sold Secure Standard alarm or better locks on your doors and windows.
 Installing a Thatcham graded tracking device may also make your cover cheaper

 Join a caravan club: many insurers offer a discount to members of UK caravan clubs and associations, such as the Caravan and Motorhome Club

 Use a wheel or hitch lock: many insurers require you to have either a hitch lock or wheel lock before they will provide cover, but some will also offer a discount on some models

 If you need to make a claim on your insurance policy, contact your insurer straightway.
 Most insurers have a 24-hour helpline number listed on your policy documents.
 You will also need:

 Your policy number

 Details of what you need to claim for - eg what has been damaged or stolen

 If something has been stolen, or you suspect damage was caused intentionally, contact the police immediately to report it and get a crime reference number.

 Take plenty of photos: after choosing your insurance policy, take pictures of your caravan and the belongings inside.
 This should make it easier to show your insurer the state of your caravan before any damage or theft if you need to make a claim

 Write an inventory: list all the items in your caravan.
 This should make claiming quicker if your caravan is stolen, or the contents are badly damaged